elec-e8408-mini-project-2025/project-documentation/README.md

 ### Keywords

-The specification follows the requirement level keywords defined in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119):
+The specification follows the requirement level keywords defined in [RFC-2119](https://datatracker.ietf.org/doc/html/rfc2119):

 |     Keyword      |      Description for the specification     |
 | ---------------- | ------------------------------------------ |